-- up to 20% of the total amount of credit granted by each institution in each year may be granted to borrowers with a DSTI of up to 60%;
+- up to 10% of the total amount of credit granted by each institution may be granted to borrowers with a DSTI of up to 60%;

-- up to 5% of the total amount of credit granted by each institution in each year may exceed the limits laid down regarding the DSTI.
+- up to 5% of the total amount of credit granted by each institution may exceed the limits laid down regarding the DSTI.

 To calculate the DSTI, monthly instalments of the new credit agreement should be assumed to be constant throughout the agreement's lifetime.
 In the case of variable and mixed interest rate agreements, the impact of an interest rate rise must be considered.
 Furthermore, the DSTI should be calculated taking into account a reduction of the income of the borrower where, at the planned expiry of the agreement, the borrower will be aged 70 or over, except where at the time of the creditworthiness assessment the borrower is already retired.

 - to the original maturity of the loans:

 - of 40 years in credit agreements for house purchase and credit secured by a mortgage or equivalent guarantee, for borrowers aged 30 or under; 37 years for borrowers aged over 30 and up to and including 35; and 35 years for borrowers aged over 35, and gradual convergence towards an average maturity of new credit for house purchase, credit secured by a mortgage or equivalent should not exceed 30 years, being that this new requirement relates to the set of new loans granted each quarter of every year;